-In PMBOK® Guide Fifth Edition , all processes are defined in terms of input, output, and tools & techniques.
+In PMBOK® Guide Sixth Edition , all processes are defined in terms of input, output, and tools & techniques.
 A process is a set of activities to produce desired output.
 These set of activities includes getting needed input, applying tools & techniques on them to generate the output you want.
 Thus, activities in projects take some input, these are refined using tools & techniques to create the output.

 For example, you need information from your customer representatives.
 For which, you have prepared questions to interview them.
 Here list of customer representatives is the input, information you produced is the output and interview is the tool for that information.
 During the interview, steps of preparing questions and asking questions to selected customer representatives are the activities of transformation of customer representative list (input) to the Information (desired output).
 Now this produced information can be used as an input to other processes to generate another output.
 Like, you can apply decomposition tool to create a hierarchical breakdown of items(output) from the information you produced in the interview(input).

-PMBOK® Guide Fifth Edition defines Process as:
+PMBOK® Guide Sixth Edition defines Process as: